LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 Can you have a credit score without a credit card?

 Yes.
 Credit scores aren’t based solely on credit cards.
-The score takes into account student loans, rent, and utility payments.
+The score takes into account student loans, rent, utility payments, and more.

 What are the differences between FICO, Experian, and Equifax?